Already a course provider?

 Maintain records available for agency to inspect for at least six years.

-Create an account with the CCB.
+Create an online account with the CCB.

 Once you are approved as a provider, you will see a link called new course application form.
 This asks for basic information such as the course name and description, cost (the CCB does not regulate how much you charge), how many hours it will entail, how many times a year it will be offered, etc.

-Once you provide the final documents, we notify you that your course is approved and issue a course ID number.
+Once you provide the final documents, we will notify you that your course is approved and issue a course ID number.

-We credit the contractor’s education record.
+When contractors take courses, we will credit the contractor’s education record.